 The "mix" of property transactions in each quarter is shown in Table 2.2.1 and illustrated in Figure 2.2.1.
 (N.B.
 Due to rounding, the total figure may not always add up to precisely 100%.)
 The proportion of transactions in each category varies from one quarter to the next.
-In the first quarter of 2017, the highest proportion (16%) of transactions was for three bedroom houses.
-Definitions of the types of properties which are included in the categories used (apartment, house and bungalow) are provided on the last page of this bulletin.
+In the fourth quarter of 2017, the "Other" category had the highest proportion (21%) of transactions.
+Definitions of the types of properties which are included in the categories used (apartment, house and bungalow) are provided on page 12 of this bulletin.
 Properties in the "Other" category are those which do not fall into the categories shown in Table 2.2.1, either because they have a different (or unknown) number of bedrooms or because they are a different type of property.
-These are excluded from the mix adjusted calculations described on page 2.
+These are excluded from the mix adjusted calculations described on page 3.

-Figure 2.2.1 Percentage of transactions by type and number of bedrooms (Q1 2017)
+Figure 2.2.1 Percentage of transactions by type and number of bedrooms (Q4 2017)

-As used in mix-adjusted calculations and presented in Table 2.2.1
+^{}As used in mix-adjusted calculations and presented in Table 2.2.1 $\,$